lawrencexli/ImageColorization/README.md

 Spring 2023, Columbia University

+## Important note
+All trained model weights are stored in the `saved_weights` directory through github large file storage (Git LFS).
+When cloning this repository, you need to use the `git lfs clone` command to have a complete clone of this repository.
+Otherwise, you may need to manually download the weights from our github repository source.
+More details about Git LFS can be found at https://git-lfs.com.

 ## About the project
 This project implements an image colorization system based on the paper image-to-image translation with conditional adversarial networks, known as the pix2pix model.
 A UNet with DCGAN model is implemented with UNet as generator and a deep convolutional conditional discriminator to achieve realistic photogrgraph colorization.